Service and product lifecycles

 - Ensure you are able to put in the time and commitment required.

 - Be prepared to use the software and promptly provide feedback.

 - A non-disclosure agreement (NDA) must be signed prior to participation.

 - Participants for each project are selected by a number of criteria such as availability and features used.

-- Episerver will provide setup and user instructions, follow up on feedback and keep you informed of progress.
+- Optimizely will provide setup and user instructions, follow up on feedback and keep you informed of progress.

-Contact your Episerver sales representative to join the Episerver Beta Program.
+Contact your sales representative to join the Beta Program.